VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/README.md

-# miR-187-medaka-fertility
+# Integrated analysis of miR-187 in medaka fertility
-This repository contains the scripts and code used in the article entitled <u>"Unveiling the role of miR-187 in adult ovarian follicle growth and female fecundity in *Oryzias latipes* (medaka)"</u>.
+This repository contains the scripts and code used in the article entitled <u>"Unveiling the role of miR-187 in adult ovarian follicle growth and female fecundity in *Oryzias latipes* (medaka)"</u> (https://doi.org/xxx).

 It provides the computational workflows for:

-- **3D imaging analysis**, used to quantify ovarian follicle composition in young adult (104 dpf) and aged adult (211 dpf) *miR-187⁻/⁻* (MUT) and wild-type (WT) medaka ovaries.
+- **3D imaging analysis**, used to quantify ovarian follicle composition in young adult (104 dpf) and aged adult (211 dpf) miR-187 mutant (MUT) and wild-type (WT) medaka ovaries.

-- **BRB-seq transcriptomic analysis**, performed to compare gene expression profiles between *miR-187⁻/⁻* mutants and wild-type (WT) medaka ovaries, and to identify potential miR-187-3p targets involved in ovarian function.
+- **BRB-seq transcriptomic analysis**, performed to compare gene expression profiles between miR-187 mutant (MUT) and wild-type (WT) medaka ovaries, and to identify potential miR-187-3p targets involved in ovarian function.

 ---